- The Reims Statement, August 2011

 Planning for the colloquium began in the early 2000s, after the publication of a papal encyclical Liturgiam Authenticam, which removed official Roman Catholic representatives from participation in any ecumenical liturgical work such as that of ELLC.
 With the withdrawal of the Roman Catholic Church from this ecumenical liturgical cooperation, those who are “left” have felt the pain of their Roman Catholic colleagues who wish to participate, and they have also felt the vacuum left by their absence.

 The Reims Statement is first of all a celebration of the achievements of ELLC.
 In parishes and congregations around the world, for example, so many of us use the Revised Common Lectionary, and so many of us pray the contemporary words of the Lord’s Prayer and other liturgical prayers using the same language.

 The statement is also a call for continued work, the upholding of our common ecumenical texts within our churches, and the development of future ecumenical lectionaries and other resources.

-For further information on the statement, email the Rev. Dr. Eileen Scully, interim director of Faith, Worship, and Ministry, and member of the ELLC and of the Consultation on Common Texts.
+For further information on the statement, email the Rev. Dr. Eileen Scully, director of Faith, Worship, and Ministry, and member of the ELLC and of the Consultation on Common Texts.